 Cost: The cost of the ADR method is an important factor to consider, particularly in situations where one party may be required to pay the costs of the ADR process.

-Enforceability of the agreement: The enforceability of the agreement reached through the ADR method is an important consideration.
-Arbitration awards are usually enforceable in court, while the enforceability of agreements reached through mediation may depend on the terms of the agreement.
+Enforceability of the agreement: In family law, the enforceability of the agreement reached through the ADR method is an important family law matter.
+Arbitration awards are usually enforceable in court, while the legal advice of enforceability of agreements reached through mediation may depend on the terms of the agreement.